Call to Schedule a Free Consultation

 630-260-9647

 DuPage County DUI defense lawyerA DUI refers to the formal charge brought against an individual for driving under the influence of alcohol or drugs.
-In the state of Illinois, a first-time DUI is considered a misdemeanor and can lead to many weighty consequences.
-Many people assume that a first-time DUI conviction will result in fairly lenient penalties.
-While it is true that the more DUIs you have, the harsher the consequences, the penalties for a first-time DUI are still quite serious.
+In Illinois, even a first-time DUI is a misdemeanor and can lead to serious consequences.
+Many people assume that a first-time DUI conviction will result in lenient penalties, but the consequences for a first-time DUI are quite serious.

 Possible Repercussions for a First-Time DUI